juststephen/MinecraftServerManager/README.md

 # MinecraftServerManager
-Minecraft Server Manager written in Python for Minecraft servers running on a linux.
+Minecraft Server Manager written in Python for Minecraft servers running on linux.